WMaia9/PIB-e-Energy-Supply/README.md

-# PIB-e-Energy-Supply
+# GDP-and-Energy-Supply
-Neste estudo de caso foi analisada alguns indicadores dos últimos 10 anos das 15 maiores economias do mundo.
-Para fazer isso, foram utilizados 3 dataset.
-A analise foi foi utilizando python com o Jupyter Notebook.
+In this case study, some indicators of the last 10 years of the 15 largest economies in the world were analyzed.
+To do this, 3 datasets were used.
+The analysis was using python with Jupyter Notebook.

-O primeiro dataset, para analisar os Indicadores de Energia, Energy Indicators.xls, é uma lista de indicadores de fornecimento de energia e produção de eletricidade renovável das Nações Unidas do ano de 2013 com a última atualização sendo de 2017. https://datacatalog.worldbank.org/dataset/mena-energy-indicators-2017
+The first dataset, to analyze the Energy Indicators, Energy Indicators.xls, is a list of United Nations energy supply and renewable electricity production indicators for the year 2013 with the last update being 2017. https: // datacatalog .worldbank.org / dataset / mena-energy-indicators-2017

-O segundo dataset são dados do PIB dos países entre 1960 a 2019 (última atualização) fornecidas pelo Banco mundial. https://data.worldbank.org/indicator/NY.GDP.MKTP.CD
+The second dataset is GDP data for countries between 1960 to 2019 (last updated) provided by the World Bank. https://data.worldbank.org/indicator/NY.GDP.MKTP.CD

-Por último, os dados de Engenharia e Energia e Tecnologia de Energia disponibilizados Sciamgo Journal & Country Rank que é disponibilizado para o público e inclui os periódicos e indicadores científicos de países desenvolvidos a partir das informações contidas na base de dados Scopus e que mede o impacto e a influência das publicações científicas, com última atualização sendo disponibilizada em 2019. https://www.scimagojr.com/countryrank.php?category=2102
+Finally, the Engineering and Energy and Energy Technology data made available by Sciamgo Journal & Country Rank which is made available to the public and includes journals and scientific indicators from developed countries based on information contained in the Scopus database and which measures the impact and the influence of scientific publications, with the latest update being made available in 2019. https://www.scimagojr.com/countryrank.php?category=2102